lindenlabs/Demystifying-Kotlin/unit1/Readme.md

 ### Naming & assigning variables

-Java is a **strongly-typed** language, meaning variables are of an explicit type when they are assigned.
+Both Java and Kotlin are **strongly-typed** language, meaning variables are of an explicit type when they are assigned.
 Use `=` to assign a value to a variable.

 ```java
 String myName = "Ramona";